-- Pending Rhode Island Public Health Institute's award of federal funds, collaborating to improve fresh fruit and vegetable access through a SNAP incentive program in grocery stores.
-Involvement may include providing nutrition education materials, recipe demonstrations, and partner insight as appropriate. - SNAP Restaurant Meals Program - In conjunction with the Department of Human Services, handouts for eligible participants and PSE initiatives at participating Restaurant Meals Program sites will highlight, encourage and educate participants on the healthier food choices.
+• The Department of Human Services will administer the Healthy Incentive Program, providing a SNAP incentive program for fruit and vegetable purchases in grocery stores.
+Involvement may include providing nutrition education materials, recipe demonstrations, and partner insight as appropriate.

+• SNAP Restaurant Meals Program

+In conjunction with the Department of Human Services, handouts for eligible participants and PSE initiatives at participating Restaurant Meals Program sites will highlight, encourage and educate participants on the healthier food choices.